 2. Uncertainty of Interpretation

 As Albert Einstein said in his introduction to Max Jammer’s acclaimed book ‘Concepts of Space’, there exists a far-reaching uncertainty of interpretation concerning the concepts of space and place.
 Einstein himself went through different periods in which he interpreted those concepts differently.
+Another notable case is that of Kant.
 Neither physicists nor philosophers agree with conclusions and many different interpretations throw us into a bit of confusion.
 And to make matters worse, in the wake of philosophy and physics every discipline has its idea and interpretation of those concepts: among others, mathematicians, historians, geographers, sociologists, psychologists, artists, architects, etc.; not to mention politicians.
 They all have theories of space and place enlarging the horizons of many possible interpretations.
 All one can do is to be part of that debate, by trying, if possible, to find a convergence between different interpretations, renovating, or promoting, a proficient dialogue between all of the actors involved in the elucidation of those concepts, so that it becomes possible to orient oneself in a sea of different interpretations.

 3. Rethinking Space and Place: A Collective, Historical Undertaking